-- 2 TB diced chives or green onions Or substitute a thinly sliced shallot
+- 2 tablespoons diced chives or green onions Or substitute a thinly sliced shallot

 - 2 garlic cloves, finely diced

-- ⅛ tsp sea salt, or more to taste
+- ⅛ teaspoon sea salt, or more to taste

 - Prepare mushrooms by tearing into small pieces.
 (Alternatively, slice them.)
 If your mushrooms have a tough stem, discard and compost the stem.